 Contrast this idea with traditional media like digital ads or spots before YouTube videos.
 Much of this type of media is “interruptive” by nature.
 It is unnatural, forcing your potential customer to view your pitch while they'd rather be watching/listening to something else.
 You have officially earned the impression, but did you gain the goodwill of your potential customer or did you annoy her while she was trying to get something else done?
-Opposite to our Qualcomm example, your message will be entirely out of context.
+Opposite to our Citrix example, your message will be entirely out of context.
 Better to have complete control over your associations where you can.

 The realities of a constrained marketing budget

 At this point, all sounds fine and dandy to most brands.
 What's not to love, after all?
 Here, most brands look at sponsorship and say, "there is no way we can afford to be involved in professional sports."

 Fair enough, since we are sure you have seen all of the major headlines of pricing and terms.
 You have seen that because it is the most shocking, and news outlets love to shock people.
 In our experience, most of those mega-deals have started small and only over time have they grown into such robust programs.

 It is noteworthy that the positive ROI doesn't come automatically.
 It takes care and effort to grow and develop your program into something that generates significant value.
 When you bring on sponsorship as a part of your strategy, don't go all-in from the start.
-The beauty of this platform is that you are allowed (even encouraged by us) to allocate your budget to different tactics that add up to create the ultimate approach to accomplish your goals.
+The beauty of this platform is that you are allowed (even encouraged by us) to allocate your budget to different tactics that create the ultimate approach to accomplishing your goals.